Synods, Boards & Committees

 Each of the dioceses has its own Diocesan Synod which consists of the bishops and elected laity and clergy.
 The Diocesan Synod considers matters sent to it from General Synod and from deanery synods, formulates diocesan policy on a wide range of issues, advises the bishop as appropriate and votes the funding of stipends and administration to be raised from the parishes.
 Rule 44 of Church Representation Rules (CRR) requires the Diocesan Synod to make Standing Orders which regulate the procedures of the Synod.

 Each Deanery in the Diocese meet at Deanery Synods convened by the Rural Dean.
 It consists of all clergy licensed to a benefice within the deanery, plus elected lay members.
 It acts as an intermediary between the PCC’s of each parish in its deanery and the Diocesan Synod.
-CRR 28 requires the Diocesan Synod to make Rules for Deanery Synods, which were most recently amended at the March 2015 Diocesan Synod.
-A booklet containing Guidance for Deanery Lay Chairs is available here.
-Each Deanery also has a Pastoral Committee.
+CRR 26 requires the Diocesan Synod to make Rules for Deanery Synods,* which, in this Diocese, were most recently amended at the March 2015 Diocesan Synod.
+A booklet containing Guidance for Deanery Lay Chairs is available here. * Each Deanery also has a Pastoral Committee.

 Within each deanery, parishes are governed by their own PCCs.